pkgw/worklog-tools/README.md

     \end{datelist}

 The lines beginning with ALL_CAPS trigger actions in the templating scripts.
-The `RMISCLIST_IF` directive writes a sequence of `talk` data items in reversed order, filtering for an `invited` field equal to `y`, filling in a template specified by the most recent `FORMAT` directive.
-Strings between pipes (`|what|`) in the `FORMAT` are replaced by the corresponding values from the data files.
+The `RMISCLIST_IF` directive writes a sequence of `[talk]` records in reversed order, filtering for an `invited` field equal to `y`.
+Each record is LaTeXified using the template specified in the most recent `FORMAT` directive.
+Strings between pipes (`|what|`) in the `FORMAT` are replaced by the corresponding values from each record.
 (The precise functionalities of the various directives are also defined among the “Technical details” below.)

 Finally, the `Makefile` in the `example` directory wires up commands to automatically create or update the output files using the standard `make`